I have been delighted to learn that many of my best colleagues cringe just as I do at the phrase “best practices.” Best for whom? When? Why?

 At a Maytree Foundation event in March 2018, I heard Robin Cory of Colbeck Strategic Advisors suggest we think about our approach to our mission (theory of change, strategic plan, whatever you want to call it) as a version.
 I thought that was wise, since it implies there will be new and better versions.
 We aren’t saying we got it wrong before, just that we’ve tested out a version or hypothesis, learned more and now have a new one to test.

 And that’s language anyone who has developed or used software, or been involved in any kind of science, can relate to.
 It’s not insider jargon, and avoiding that is always a best practice.
-Well, no, it’s useful shorthand sometimes, but it’s a wise practice to avoid it in broader audiences, isn’t it?
+Well, no. It’s useful shorthand internally, but it’s a wise practice to avoid it in broader audiences, isn’t it?

 I’m challenging you to think about language that is helpful without closing off curiosity, innovation and learning.
 And I’d love to learn from you.